cambutler33/my386blog/_posts/2023-03-14-Golf-Earnings-Project.md

 ### Step 2: Rinse and Repeat

 In order to grab the data for 2021, 2020, 2019, and 2018, all we need to do is the same steps but change the urls.
 This is possible since the table structure is the same for all the years of interest.
+We will save each year to its own dataframe.

 ```
 url = "https://www.espn.com/golf/stats/player/_/season/2021/"